 For example, “I started in data management and working with vendors,” says Crunkilton.
 “And I have now moved into a business analyst role where I help customers implement data management software systems.”

-As a junior analyst grows in their career, they receive guidance and mentorship from superiors to begin to understand different analytical approaches and which types of solutions work best for various projects or problems.
+As a junior analyst grows in their career, they receive guidance and mentorship from superiors to understand different analytical approaches and which types of solutions work best for various projects or problems.

 Mid-Level Business Analyst Roles